daniel-j-h/nedem/README.md

 # Neural Implicit Digital Elevation Model

-Implicitly represent a digital elevation model as the weights of a neural network.
 We fit a neural network on a digital elevation model; we can reconstruct the digital elevation model by using the learned weights to predict elevation for every coordinate.

 Benefits